lithammer/nSpellTracker/README.md

 	--verify if the spellID is in our spellbook verifySpell = false,

+	--a spell is technically usable because they meet the resource requirement, like chi, mana, rage, etc... but can be on cooldown.
+	--if you don't want to show a spell when it's usable but is on cooldown, then set showOnCooldown to false, the default is true. showOnCooldown = false, --default is true

 	---------------
 	-- Set the alpha values of your icons (transparency) when found or notfound
 	---------------